OpenAiTx/OpenAiTx/projects/OpenAiTx/OpenAiTx/README-en.md

 ## Notes

-- Only supports GitHub markdown.
+- Only GitHub markdown is supported.
-- If you are the project owner or core developer, you can authenticate your GitHub account to auto-create PR after indexing.
+- If you are a project owner or core developer, you can authenticate your GitHub account to automatically create a PR after indexing.

 ## Other

-- 10~30 mins/per project
+- 10~30 mins per project
 - 200~400 projects/one console per day.
-- Existing projects will be updated every 3~7 days (depending on future computing resources)
+- Every 3~7 days existing projects will be updated (depending on future computing resources)

 ## Thanks

-- Microsoft MVP team provides a $150/month open source community Azure platform budget.
+- Microsoft MVP team

-## Future plan

-- Support Gitee platform
 ```

 ---

-Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-07-01
+Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-07-02

 ---